fkooman/php-lib-rest-plugin-authentication/README.md

         },
         array(
             'fkooman\Rest\Plugin\Authentication\AuthenticationPlugin' => array(
-                'or' => array('user', 'client')
+                'activate' => array('user', 'client')
             )
         )
     );

-It also allows you to register multiple authentication backends of the same type with different configurations for different endpoints.
-For example to allow Basic authentication on two endpoints, but with different user and password databases:
+It also allows you to register multiple authentication backends of the same type with different configurations for different routes.
+For example to allow Basic authentication on two routes, but with different user and password databases:

     $userAuth = new BasicAuthentication(...);